Taiwan–Ukraine relations: 2022 Russian invasion of Ukraine

-In 2022, Taiwan (the ROC) began to send some humanitarian aid to Ukraine at the Russian military invasion of the country.
+In 2022, Taiwan sent humanitarian aid to Ukraine in response to the Russian military invasion of the country.
 27 tons of medical supplies were sent to Ukraine.

 A small number of Taiwanese volunteers have served in the International Legion of Territorial Defense of Ukraine.
+In November 2022 Taiwanese army veteran Tseng Sheng-guang was killed while fighting with the International Legion.

 On 22 April 2022, Minister of Foreign Affairs of Taiwan Joseph Wu held a meeting via video conferencing with Mayor of Kyiv Vitali Klitschko.
 During the meeting, Wu announced that $3 million would be provided to aid in reconstruction of Kyiv following the Russian invasion of Ukraine, while the remaining $5 million will go to six medical institutions in Ukraine.

 In response to the Russian invasion of Ukraine, Taiwan imposed sanctions against Russia and numerous rallies in support of Ukraine have taken place in the Taiwanese capital city of Taipei.
 According to Nikkei Asia, anti-China sentiment and pro-Taiwan momentum is growing within Ukrainian public opinion due to China's refusal to condemn or even criticize Russia's invasion of Ukraine, as well as China's amicable relations with Russia.

 In August 2022, 15 MPs of the Verkhovna Rada became part of a cross-parliamentary group to promote closer friendship, trade, and cultural ties with Taiwan.
-One of the members of the group, MP Inna Sovsun, stated that the group would serve a bridge that would start cooperation between Ukrainian and Taiwanese MPs at the official level and may lead to the future opening of a representative office of Taiwan in Ukraine.
+One of the members of the group, MP Inna Sovsun, stated that the group would serve as a bridge that would start cooperation between Ukrainian and Taiwanese MPs at the official level and may lead to the future opening of a representative office of Taiwan in Ukraine.

 Ukraine has purchased significant quantities of military drones from Taiwan.
 Early in the conflict Ukrainian forces ordered 800 mortar dropping drones from Taiwanese manufacturer DronesVision through Polish intermediaries.

+At the 2025 Shangri-La Dialogue in Singapore French President Emmanuel Macron stated that Taiwan's future security was a major reason to back Ukraine in its war against Russia.
+China protested Macron's comparison of Taiwan and Ukraine.

+Recent exchanges

-In October 2022 Ukrainian lawmaker Kira Rudik visited Taiwan.
+In October 2022, Ukrainian lawmaker Kira Rudik visited Taiwan.

+In May 2023, the Taiwanese government donated US$5 million to a Lithuanian government-led project to rebuild schools in Ukraine.
+On 24 August 2023, the Ruta Kindergarten was opened in Irpin, it was first joined humanitarian aid project led by Taiwan and Lithuania.

+In December 2024, Andriy Sadovyi became the first Ukrainian mayor to visit Taiwan.
+On his five-day visit to Taiwan, Sadovyi thanked the Taiwanese government for its new US$5 million donation to renovate a rehabilitation center in Lviv.